 Dinnerly vs. EveryPlate: Price

-Both kits charge $8.99 for shipping, which is partly what helps keep the cost per meal down.
+For shipping, EveryPlate charges $9.99 for shipping and Dinnerly charges $11.99, which is partly what helps keep the cost per meal down.

 Dinnerly vs. EveryPlate: Meal Choices

-Both Dinnerly and EveryPlate have similar approaches to their base offerings in terms of quantity and variety in their menu mix.
-Neither company has a real advantage here, though they do have some differences worth considering, especially if you desire a bit of customization or add-ons.
+Both Dinnerly and EveryPlate have similar approaches to their base offerings in terms of variety in their menu mix.
+However, they do have some differences worth considering, especially if you desire a bit of customization or add-ons.

-EveryPlate offers 14 meals to choose from each week, plus two standard protein packs of chicken or chicken plus steak.
-Dinnerly has 16 meal choices per week, plus protein variety packs that include beef, pork, and chicken.
-However, for those looking to eat vegetarian, Dinnerly does cater to this group a bit better with five meal choices per week compared to EveryPlate’s two or three.
+EveryPlate offers 25 meals to choose from each week, and Dinnerly has over 45 meal choices per week—nearly twice as many as EveryPlate.
+Additionally, for those looking to eat vegetarian, Dinnerly caters to this group a bit better with over a dozen veggie-friendly meals per week compared to EveryPlate’s six or seven.

-Menu options are very similar across both meal kits as well; both companies don’t stray too far from the protein-and-a-side formula.
-Both kits feature hearty recipes like burgers, pasta, and some rice-based dishes.
+Menu options are very similar across both meal kits.
+Both companies don’t stray too far from the protein-and-a-side formula, and the kits feature hearty recipes like burgers, pasta, and some rice-based dishes.